kerl/kerl/README.md

     /path/to/install/dir

 You can delete builds and installations with the following commands:

     $ kerl delete build r14b02
     The r14b02 build has been deleted

     $ kerl delete installation /path/to/install/dir
     The installation in /path/to/install/dir has been deleted

+You can easily deploy an installation to another host having ssh and rsync access with the following command:

+    $ kerl deploy anotherhost /path/to/install/dir

+    Cloning Erlang/OTP r14b02 (/path/to/install/dir) to anotherhost (/path/to/install/dir) ...
+    On anotherhost, you can activate this installation running the following command:
+    . /path/to/install/dir/activate
+    Later on, you can leave the installation typing: kerl_deactivate

 You can update the agner version associated with a specific build (this will only affect installations made after that):